 The reason the prologue for The Wolfman (2010) is so short and why a good chunk of character development and establishment are left out is because the execs thought the audience would want more Wolfman and less storytelling.
 The Director's Cut reinserts many of the removed scenes.

-Event Horizon: The original cut was 130 minutes long, but executives at Paramount were unsure about this, given that the film would be rated NC-17.
+The original cut for Event Horizon was 130 minutes long, but executives at Paramount were unsure about this, given that the film would be rated NC-17.
 After a disastrous test screening, Paramount told director Paul W.S.
 Anderson to remove thirty minutes and cut some of the violence in order for the film to be rated R. Because of this, the running time was shortened from 130 to 95 minutes and the film was a critical and commercial disaster.
 Anderson has since regretted shortening the running time of the film.

 The 35 minutes of deleted footage were presumed lost until 2012, when Anderson himself said that a videotape containing the original cut was found while he was being interviewed at the San Diego Comic-Con.